nebula-plugins/nebula-archrules-plugin/README.md

 same project as the library code.
 The ArchRules plugin will publish the rules in a separate Jar, and the Runner plugin will select that jar for running rules, but these rule classes will not end up in the runtime classpath.

 You may also create a "standalone" rules library which contains only `archRules` sources, and not `main` sources.
-These are useful when you want to write rules a bout libraries you do not control.
+These are useful when you want to write rules about libraries you do not control.
 They can be applied to downstream project's `archRules` configuration so that the Runner plugin will run these rules against any source set.

 #### Dependencies